DeliriumProducts/aumo/README.md

 key.alias.password=***
 ```

-The final apk can be installed using
+The final apk can be installed using:

 ```console
 $ yarn android --variant=release